-Connect each drive with separate feed wires from the power supply main capacitors.
+Connect each drive with separate feed wires from these main capacitors.
 Do not 'daisy chain' the drives to the power supply.

 Keep the wires from the power supply to the drives under 30cm (12 inches) in length.
 If that is not possible, then install an additional 1000uf (or greater) capacitor directly across the power terminals on the drive.